-PRE-ORDER IS NOW OPEN FOR BATCH RELEASE 2
+PRE-ORDER WILL OPEN SOON FOR BATCH RELEASE 3

 Dingle Collaboration Limited Edition- 209 days